-- 58 The adverse effects on the aquatic environment of the management measures must be taken into account when considering the proposed TAC and TACC. - 59 The Plenary noted that most of the SCH 7 catch is taken by the target set net and line fishery, and as a bycatch of trawl fisheries for other species. - 60 Under the provisions of the Marine Mammals Act 1978, Hector's dolphin is listed as a threatened species.
+- The adverse effects on the aquatic environment of the management measures must be taken into account when considering the proposed TAC and TACC. - The Plenary noted that most of the SCH 7 catch is taken by the target set net and line fishery, and as a bycatch of trawl fisheries for other species. - 60 Under the provisions of the Marine Mammals Act 1978, Hector's dolphin is listed as a threatened species.
 The Plenary considered interactions between Hector's dolphin and the SCH 7 fishery.
 The west coast of the South Island has the largest resident population of Hector's dolphin (approximately 5 400 individuals), which overlaps with the SCH 7 set net fishery.
-The Plenary noted that Challenger FMC had introduced the voluntary use of pingers and a code of practice for commercial set netters in 2001-025.
-The code of practice includes a range of measures to reduce the possibility of Hector's dolphin mortalities, such as nets not being deployed when dolphins are around the vessels, nets to be recovered as rapidly as possible, nets to be set as tight as possible to avoid loose mesh and enveloping patterns. - 61 MFish notes that only 5 tonnes (5%) of the proposed 107 tonne increase in the TACC (from 534 to 641 tonnes) has been taken on average in the three most recent fishing years.
+The Plenary noted that Challenger FMC had introduced the voluntary use of pingers and a code of practice for commercial set netters in 2001-023.
+The code of practice includes a range of measures to reduce the possibility of Hector's dolphin mortalities, such as nets not being deployed when dolphins are around the vessels, nets to be recovered as rapidly as possible, nets to be set as tight as possible to avoid loose mesh and enveloping patterns. - MFish notes that only 5 tonnes (5%) of the proposed 107 tonne increase in the TACC (from 534 to 641 tonnes) has been taken on average in the three most recent fishing years.
 Therefore, the proposed TACC increase will represent a genuine increase in fishing effort and in catch.
-There have been 5 mortalities of Hector's dolphins6 attributed to set netting over the past few years (commencing the 2000-01 fishing year) on the west coast of the South Island, particularly near Hokitika, Greymouth, and Westport. - 62 The most important area for commercial set netting for school shark occurs in Areas 034-035 (Kahurangi Point Abut Head (just south of Hokitika)).
+There have been five mortalities of Hector's dolphins4 attributed to set netting over the past few years (commencing the 2000-01 fishing year) on the west coast of the South Island, particularly near Hokitika, Greymouth, and Westport. - The most important area for commercial set netting for school shark occurs in Areas 034-035 (Kahurangi Point Abut Head (just south of Hokitika)).
 Fishers targeting school shark, by set netting, fish further offshore than they do for rig or elephantfish.
 Though there is a school shark bycatch in the inshore rig fishery, increased targeting of school shark under the AMP will tend to be in offshore waters, beyond the main distribution of Hector's dolphins within 4 nautical miles of the Westland coast.
-This should assist in reducing the risk of further entanglements of Hector's dolphins. - 63 The Plenary considered that it was unlikely that an increased SCH 7 TACC would result in any new areas being fished.
-In addition, the plenary noted that video monitoring of the small vessel fishing fleet in QMA 3 is being trialed as a potential monitoring methodology for fishing-related mortalities. - 64 MFish also notes that 30% of the SCH 7 catch is taken in a target hook and line fishery (mainly in Area 017, eastern Cook Strait), where there may be increased impacts on seabirds.
+This should assist in reducing the risk of further entanglements of Hector's dolphins. - The Plenary considered that it was unlikely that an increased SCH 7 TACC would result in any new areas being fished.
+In addition, the plenary noted that video

-5 Further information on the impacts of fishing and the code of practice are to be found in the SCH 7 Adaptive Management Programme Proposal for the 2004-05 Fishing Year, dated 13 November 2003, produced by the Challenger Finfish Management Company Limited.
+3 Further information on the impacts of fishing and the code of practice are to be found in the SCH 7 Adaptive Management Programme Proposal for the 2004-05 Fishing Year, dated 13 November 2003, produced by the Challenger Finfish Management Company Limited.
 This document can be accessed on the Ministry of Fisheries website, as detailed in Annex 2.

-6 A total of 25 Hector's dolphin carcases have been recovered in this period, 12 carcases were too decomposed to allow the cause of death to be determined
+4 A total of 25 Hector's dolphin carcases have been recovered in this period, 12 carcases were too decomposed to allow the cause of death to be determined